 Transfer to your lodge

-The 40-minute drive in the jeep, through the bush, is another opportunity to see the wildlife.
+Our 40-minute drive in the jeep, through the bush, was another opportunity to see the wildlife.
 We watched a cheetah, with her three cubs, trying to catch an antelope for supper.
 The mother looked tired after her abortive sprint and I could almost share the disappointment of the cubs with no food.
-(And notice the hyena in the foreground, who knew what she was up to.)

 The Olare Mara Kempinski is situated in the Olare Motorogi Conservancy.
-It spans 35,000 acres and is home to lion prides, cheetahs and leopards.
+It spans 35,000 acres and is home to lion, cheetah and leopard.
 Although it’s a luxury lodge, every effort is made to blend in with the environment and cause as little damage as possible.